Equivariant wrapped Floer homology and symmetric periodic Reeb orbits: Introduction

 \subsection{Acknowledgement.}

 The authors would like to thank Urs Frauenfelder for suggesting an extension of the main theorems to the displaceable case, Felix Schlenk for reading the draft of this paper and Chungen Liu for sending us his papers.
-The authors cordially thank the Institut de Math\'ematiques at Neuch\^atel, the Department of Mathematics at ETH Z\"urich, and the Mathematisches Institut at Giessen for their warm hospitality.
-JK is supported by the Swiss Government Excellence Scholarship.
-MK is supported by SFB/TRR 191 ``Symplectic Structures in Geometry, Algebra and Dynamics" funded by DFG. \addtocontents{toc}{ }
+The part of this article was written during a visit of the first author at the Institut de Math\'ematiques at Neuch\^atel and a visit of the second author at the Department of Mathematics at ETH Z\"urich.
+The authors cordially thank Universit\'e de Neuch\^atel and ETH Z\"urich for their warm hospitality.
+JK is supported by the Swiss Government Excellence Scholarship and a KIAS Individual Grant MG068002 at Korea Institute for Advanced Study, SK by the grant 200021-181980/1 of the Swiss National Foundation, and MK by the Institute for Basic Science (IBS-R003-D1) and the SFB/TRR 191 `Symplectic Structures in Geometry, Algebra and Dynamics' funded by the DFG (Projektnummer 281071066 -- TRR 191). \addtocontents{toc}{ }